The George W. Bush Foundation owns and operates the George W. Bush Presidential Museum. For tickets go to https://www.bushcenter.org/

 President George W. Bush's presidential records became subject to request under FOIA on January 20, 2014.
 FOIA requests are processed on a first in/first out system based on the type and volume of potentially responsive records.

-To learn more about all open Presidential records currently available for research, please view the Finding Aids.
-To submit a FOIA request, please view How to Submit a FOIA Request.
+Please view the Finding Aids to learn more about all open presidential records currently available for research.
+To submit a FOIA request, please view Submit a FOIA Request.

 FOIA Finding Aids